analyticsinmotion/DMARCParser.jl/README.md

 <br />

 ## DMARCParser compatible formats
-The DMARC Aggregare Reports sent from the following domains (or their associated organizations) have been thoroughly tested to work with the DMARC.jl package:
+The DMARC Aggregare Reports sent from the following domains (or their associated organizations) have been thoroughly tested to work with the DMARCParser.jl package:
 - google.com
 - Outlook.com
 - Mail.Ru